"Before enlightenment, chop wood, carry water. After enlightenment, chop wood, carry water."

 Recognizing the Space Cadet

-In Work: Unable to meet deadlines, neglecting responsibilities, using spiritual practice to avoid work.
+In Work: Cannot meet deadlines, neglects responsibilities, uses spiritual practice to avoid work.

-In Relationships: Emotionally unavailable, using meditation to avoid difficult conversations, dissociated during conflict.
+In Relationships: Emotionally unavailable, uses meditation to avoid difficult conversations, dissociates during conflict.

 In Self-Talk: "I'm too spiritual for this."
 "Material things don't matter."
 "The universe will handle it."
 "Grounding would lower my vibration."